JNCC-recognised MMO training course

 A laptop/ PC (a phone screen is not suitable for viewing the presentation or completing exercises) with a good, reliable internet connection.
 You will also need Microsoft Word and/or Excel.

-To book a place (subject to availability) please return the registration form to info@carolynbarton.co.uk .
+To book a place please return the registration form for your chosen dates to info@carolynbarton.co.uk .

 The course is presented in English, so delegates should have sufficient understanding of the English language to follow the presentation and complete the practice examples.